Alabama governor signs IVF bill giving immunity to patients and providers

 Many clinics paused IVF services last month after the procedure was thrown into uncertain legal territory by the state Supreme Court's ruling that frozen embryos are "children" with a constitutional right to life.

-IVF clinics routinely discard unviable and leftover embryos, a practice which could have led to charges of involuntary manslaughter or homicide under the new legal precedent.
+IVF clinics routinely discard unviable and leftover embryos, a practice that could have led to charges of involuntary manslaughter or homicide under the new legal precedent.

 Another IVF provider told NPR earlier in the day they had already scheduled patients for embryo transfers on Thursday in anticipation of the immunity law's enactment.